-Application Fees One-Time Fee:
+Non-Refundable Application Fees (One-Time Fee):

 Undergraduate \$ 40

 Graduate \$ 50

-Undergraduate Tuition Per Semester Credit Hour

-Undergraduate \$250
+Undergraduate \$270

-Directed Study \$275
+Directed Study \$320

+Credit by Assessment \$50

+(per credit hour claimed)

 Graduate Tuition Per Semester Credit Hour

+Business Administration\$400

-Business Administration \$400
+Business Administration - Online\$425

-Directed Study \$425
+Directed Study\$450

+Professional Education Program\$175

-The cost of books and supplies is dependent upon the class being taken.
+The cost of books and supplies is dependent upon the course being taken.
 Most books are purchased by the student through an online supplier.

-Audit tuition rate cost is \$50 per course.
+Audit tuition rate is \$50 per credit.
 Students must have the consent of the instructor.
-Academic records are not kept; students are not enrolled for audited courses.
+Official transcripts are not available for audited courses.

-Please note: Students enrolled under the special enrollment tuition rate may not be eligible for financial aid.
+Please note: Students enrolled under these special enrollment tuition rates may not be eligible for financial aid.